MostAmbitiousCrow/Sun-Savior-Prototype/Tutorial Content/2 Tutorial.md

 If written correctly, the **Debug.DrawRay** function should visualise a red beam being pointing to wherever your cursor is pointing in the world!

-We'll then need to check if the users cursor is pointing at the ground by checking for a collider and, to prevent detecting the sides of the ground, add an **Approximately** function based on
+We'll then need to check if the users cursor is pointing at the ground by checking for a collider and, to prevent detecting the sides of the ground, add an **Approximately** function when detecting the hitPositions y value to avoid any imprecisions.

 ```cs
 	// Hit Collider and height Approximate check